 Majority of heart attacks and strokes are caused by plaque rupture.
 And plaques are made of fats, cholesterol, and other substances found in blood.
 It is but natural that high cholesterol, especially high LDL Cholesterol, can increase your chances of cardiovascular disease.
 However, if you think testing only for cholesterol levels can help predict your cardiovascular disease risk accurately, you are way off the mark.
 Surprisingly, 50 percent of heart attacks occur in people with normal cholesterol.

 Doctors are now resorting to an additional laboratory blood test that will increase their ability to predict cardiovascular risk.
-The test is called PLAC test.What is a PLAC test?PLAC test
+The test is called PLAC test.

-) in your blood stream.
+PLAC test is a simple blood test to ensure your heart health.
+The test measures the amount of an enzyme called lipoprotein-associated phospholipase A2 (Lp-PLA2) in your blood stream.
 This enzyme has been found by researchers to indicate inflammation of the artery.
 Arterial inflammation makes heart attack or stroke more likely.

 Incidentally, this is the only test cleared by FDA to detect risk for coronary heart disease and ischemic stroke.

 Cardiovascular disease is the class of disease that involves the heart, blood vessels (of the brain and kidney too) or both.
 The main cause of cardiovascular disease, or simply, heart disease, is atherosclerosis and high blood pressure.
 Atherosclerosis is a condition in which plaque builds up in the arteries.
 Over time, the plaque can harden or rupture.
 When this happens, arteries narrow and reduce the flow of oxygen-rich blood to the heart.

 Insufficient blood flow to the heart muscle results in heart attack.